This article explains each element of a Trustpilot invoice, which can be issued in several different languages, according to your account preferences.

 The unique reference number, or purchase order (PO) number, that you provided to us.
 Not all companies provide us with PO numbers, so this field may be blank.

 Your company's registered VAT number if you are based in an EU country.

 Note: If you are based in an EU country and do not have a valid VAT number, you will be charged 25% VAT.
 This only applies to companies who receive invoices from Trustpilot A/S.

 A brief description of the product or services you currently pay for with Trustpilot.
-Most invoices will only have one or two items, such as Pro Plan or Enterprise Plan.
-Each item will appear on a separate line.
+Each item appears on a separate line.